Metaloziz/native_js/README.md

 Bridge is a structural design pattern that lets you split a large class or a set of closely related classes into two separate hierarchies—abstraction and implementation—which can be developed independently of each other.

 Chain of Responsibility is a behavioral design pattern that lets you pass requests along a chain of handlers.
 Upon receiving a request, each handler decides either to process the request or to pass it to the next handler in the chain.

+Command is a behavioral design pattern that turns a request into a stand-alone object that contains all information about the request.
+This transformation lets you pass requests as a method arguments, delay or queue a request’s execution, and support undoable operations.